asc-csa/ckanext-asc-csa/installation guide/installation guide_en.md

 ```
 sudo -u postgres psql -l
 ```
-Check that the encoding of databases is  `UTF8`, if not you might find issues later on with internationalisation.
+Check that the encoding of databases is  `UTF8`, if not you might find issues later on with internationalization.
 Since changing the encoding of PostgreSQL may mean deleting existing databases, it is suggested that this is fixed before continuing with the CKAN install.

 Next you’ll need to create a database user if one doesn’t already exist.
 Create a new PostgreSQL user called ckan_default, and enter a password for the user when prompted.
 You’ll need this password later, for this guide we will use the password 'Alouette1CSA':
 ```